Alex-Huleatt/wolfssl-examples/tls/tutorial-tcp-tls.md

 int AcceptAndRead(WOLFSSL_CTX* ctx, socklen_t sockfd, struct sockaddr_in
     clientAddr);
 ```
 Now we will build our `main()` function for the program.
 What happens here is we create a WOLFSSL context pointer and a socket.
-We then initialize CyaSSL so that it can be used.
-After that we tell CyaSSL where our certificate and private key files are that we want our server to use.
+We then initialize wolfSSL so that it can be used.
+After that we tell wolfSSL where our certificate and private key files are that we want our server to use.
 We then attach our socket to the `DEFAULT_PORT` that we defined above.
 The last thing to do in the main function is to listen for a new connection on the socket that we binded to our port above.
 When we get a new connection, we call the `AcceptAndRead` function.
 The main function should look like:

 ```c
 int main()